 D. Price Mitigation and the “Soft” Cap

 The November 1 Order offers a temporary modification to the single price auctions of the PX and the ISO.
 Effective 60 days from the date of the Order, single price auctions will be used only for all sale offers at or below $150 for all short-term markets operated by the PX and the ISO.
 Bids above $150/MWh will no longer be used to set the market clearing price paid to all bidders at or below that price.
 However, successful bids above $150 will be paid as bid, subject to certain reporting requirements which will be implemented.
+That data is principally comprised of the seller's marginal cost of generation and related data.
+A seller may supply opportunity cost data if deemed relevant by such seller.
 The Commission suggests that this will allow generators whose costs exceed $150 to participate in the market and continue to receive their as-bid price.
 The PX and the ISO will be required to provide confidential monthly reports to the Commission on all bids above $150, including the name of the seller, the price and amount of MWs covered by the offer, the hour(s) covered by the offer, the bid sufficiency in the market, and the load at the time of the offer.

 WPTF does not support price caps of any kind.
 As we have repeatedly stated in many other filings before the Commission, price caps are inimical to the interests of California consumers, lead to generally higher, rather than lower prices, and discourage investment in dearly-needed new generation.
 The Commission has itself noted that a, “price cap is not an ideal approach to operating a competitive market, and we do not expect it to remain in place on a long-term basis.”
 AES Redondo Beach, L.L.C. et al., 87 FERC ¶ 61,208, at 61,818 (May 26, 1999).
 The November 1 Order also states that, “the most crucial task ahead is to ensure that a robust supply enters this market, both now and in response to any future price signals.”

 WPTF commends the Commission for its recognition of these realities and for its rejection of CAISO’s Amendment No. 31, the CAISO Board’s adoption of load-differentiated price caps, and the CalPX’s Amendment No. 19.
 WPTF recommends that the Commission should also clarify the November 1 Order to specify that the Commission is denying the relief requested in the various price cap complaints filed by such entities as Pacific Gas & Electric Company, Southern California Edison Company and The Utility Reform Network, (docket numbers EL00-95, et al.); the Electricity Oversight Board (docket number EL00-104); the California Municipal Utilities Association (docket number EL01-1); and Californians for Renewable Energy, Inc. (docket number EL01-2).
 In clearly rejecting all of these filings, the Commission should recall exactly why price caps are so deleterious to the development of markets and harmful to consumers: